-Gallaher became the largest buyer of tobacco in the world.
+Gallaher became the largest independent buyer of tobacco in the world.
 Its cigarette brands, such as Benson & Hedges and Silk Cut, remain widely sold today.

 Thomas Gallaher (1840 – 1927) was the son of a prosperous Protestant miller who owned the Templemoyle Grain Mills in Eglinton, Londonderry, Northern Ireland.